 Non tactile membrane switch has a different structure from the tactile membrane.
 Non tactile has a more reliable structure and all parts are sealed from the exterior environment.
 So it has a higher durability and longer-lasting life cycle.
 And it is competent for over 1 million actuations.
 Plus, due to its easier process, non tactile membrane is cost effective and affordable.

-2.2.2 It is more user-friendly for poor light surroundings.
+2.2.2 Its user interface is more user-friendly for poor light surroundings.

-Non tactile membrane does not have any stainless steel domes to get tactile feedback.
+Non tactile membrane does not have any stainless steel domes to get tactile feedback to the user.
 So the feedback for users depends on the embedded LED light or optical backlighting.
 And these switch designs are ideal choices for the poor light conditions.
 You can locate the keys on non tactile switches easier with backlighting, even when you are in a very dark place.

 2.2.3 It responds rapidly.